Travel in Iceland remains normal. See details on the latest eruption

 Read on to learn more about this breed’s unique features, gait, and where to see and ride them.
 Why is this horse so beloved in Iceland and abroad?
 What is so special about its gait?
 And where can you go horse riding in Iceland?
 Get the answers to all your questions about the Icelandic horse and discover fascinating facts you never knew!

-WHAT ARE THE ICELANDIC HORSE CHARACTERISTICS?
+WHAT MAKES THE ICELANDIC HORSE UNIQUE?

 Icelandic horses in different colors